pierskarsenbarg/pierskarsenbarg.github.com_old/piers-karsenbarg-cv.markdown

 projects, for the SQL Server database that the systems used as storage.

-_University of Surrey Students' Union_ – VP Societies and Culture (June 05 –
+_University of Surrey Students' Union_ – VP Societies and Culture (June 05 &dash;
 June 06)

 Worked as part of a team of six who are tasked with running all aspects of the